tatsu-lab/alpaca_eval/README.md

 <details>
   <summary><b>Tips for choosing evaluators</b></summary>

-Overall we recommend using `annotators_config=alpaca_eval_gpt4` if you want the highest agreement with humans, and `annotators_config=claude` if you have academic (free) access to Claude and have a low budget.
+Overall we recommend using `annotators_config=alpaca_eval_gpt4` if you want the highest agreement with humans, `annotators_config=claude` if you have academic (free) access to Claude and have a low budget, and `annotators_config=chatgpt_fn` if you don't have access to the other two models.

 When choosing an annotator we recommend you to consider the following (the first three are obvious):